Eugenia Popescu-Județ

-Eugenia Popescu-Județ (also spelled Popescu-Judetz; 1925–2011) was a Romanian dancer, dance teacher, choreographer and folklorist.
+Eugenia Popescu-Județ (also spelled Popescu-Judetz; September 19, 1925 – December 20, 2011) was a Romanian dancer, dance teacher, choreographer, and folklorist.
 Trained in ballet, she performed as a solo dancer for several professional theatres in Bucharest and became a famed choreographer of folk-inspired character dance working for film, TV, and several professional ensembles in Romania.
 She taught folk dance in Romania and internationally.
 Later she became an expert in manuscripts relating to the 17th century Romanian prince and composer Dimitrie Cantemir.

 Life and work

-Eugenia Popescu-Județ, née Marisescu, was born in Giurgiu, Romania in 1925.
+Eugenia Popescu-Județ, née Marisescu, was born in Giurgiu, Romania on September 19, 1925.
 Trained since childhood in classical ballet, she became a professional dancer and solo ballerina with the National Theatre Ballet of Bucharest (1945–50) and the National Opera, also in Bucharest (1950–54).
-After her marriage to the dancer Gheorghe Popescu-Județ her interest in Romanian folk dance increased.
-Together they performed folk dance-inspired choreographies and they won the first prize for character dance in the International Dance Competition at Prague.
-From 1954-70 she was ballet master and choreographer for the Perinița ensemble in Bucharest.
+After her marriage to the dancer Gheorghe Popescu-Județ in 1948, her interest in Romanian folk dance increased.
+Together they performed folk dance-inspired choreographies and they won the first prize for character dance in the International Dance Competition at Prague in 1950.
+From 1954 to 1970 she was ballet master and choreographer for the Perinița ensemble in Bucharest.
 In this time, she also worked as a guest choreographer for several other Romanian ensembles.
-From 1968 – 1970 she directed and choreographed folk dance-inspired dance films for Romanian TV.
+From 1968 to 1970 she directed and choreographed folk dance-inspired dance films for Romanian Television.

-Eugenia Popescu-Județ taught dance in various capacities, for example from 1948-50 as a folk dance teacher and choreographer at the School and Ensemble of Pioneers in Bucharest, at the High School of the Arts in Bucharest, and later in the United States.
+Eugenia Popescu-Județ taught dance in various capacities, for example from 1948 to 1950 as a folk dance teacher and choreographer at the School and Ensemble of Pioneers in Bucharest, at the High School of the Arts in Bucharest, and later in the United States.